Devilox/bjcp-api-docs/docs/graphql-api/beer-styles-categories.md

   - api
 ---

-All parent categories that regroup all bjcp beer styles
+All categories of parents that regroup all bjcp beer styles

 ## Query